ITensor/website/docs/classes/itensor.md

 #ITensor#

-The foundational tensor type of the ITensor Library; the key feature of ITensors is automatic contraction over all matching indices.
+The foundational tensor type of the ITensor Library; the key feature of the ITensor is automatic contraction over all matching indices.

 An ITensor is created with a fixed number of Index objects specifying its indices.
 Because each Index has a unique id, the